-The mission of Sullivan County Public Health Services is to protect and promote the health of Sullivan County residents through community assessment, health policy development, disease prevention, and the assurance of health care delivery systems.
+The mission of Sullivan County Public Health is to protect and promote the health of Sullivan County residents through community assessment, health policy development, disease prevention, and the assurance of health care delivery systems.

 Answer: The home care agency is able to provide the services of registered nurses, physical therapists, occupational therapist, speech therapist and home health aide care.
 All services are provided in the home.